thegrumpys/odop/docs/Help/SpringDesign/screenShots.md

 #### ODOP:Spring Screen Shots

-Click a thumbnail image or the link within a description field to see a full-size screen shot of the ODOP:Spring web app.
+Click a thumbnail image or the link within a description to see a full-size screen shot of the ODOP:Spring web app.
 Use your browser's Back button to return to this page.
 &nbsp;